Trickfilm400/ecodms-postgres-docker/readme.md

 # ecodms-postgres-docker

-This docker image is a custom installation of ecodms without a postgres database inside the ecodms docker.
+This docker image is a custom installation of [ecodms](https://www.ecodms.de/en/ecodms-archiv) without a postgres database inside the ecodms docker.
 The postgres database needs to be a separate database.
-(This approach is more docker-native and a custom postgres installation (e. g. cluster) can be used)
+(This approach is more [docker-native/best-practise](https://docs.docker.com/build/building/best-practices/#decouple-applications) and a custom postgres installation (e. g. cluster) can be used)

 ## Usage
 Build the container with `docker build -t localhost:5000/ecodms src/`